CDRT/mk_docs/docs/ref/bios/settings/thinkpad/thinkshieldsecurewipe.md

 ## FAQ

 ???
 Question "What is ThinkShield Secure Wipe?"
     ThinkShield Secure Wipe is a utility program integrated into the BIOS.
-It off ers the functionality to erase all contents stored on drives attached to the system internally.
+It offers the functionality to erase all contents stored on drives attached to the system internally.
 Users can select an erase algorithm from the list, depending on their needs. **ThinkShield Secure Wipe complies with NIST SP 800-88 Revision 1 - Guidelines for Media Sanitization.**

     !!! warning "Attention"
         Any hard drive (HD) password will be deleted by this process.